taku-moe/taku.js/README.md

 ## About

-Taku Bot API is the Official API for creating Taku.moe bots.
+Taku.js is the Official API for connecting to Taku.js backend.

 ## Installation